sthepauthasselback/SuRe-Thing/README.md

 8. This however was not the case during the economic recession, which was quite interesting.
 9. During the recession, men were hit the hardest with the highest unemployment rate recorded in history.
 10. Also unemployment rates were analysed for different demographics.
-11. We however discovered that there were no demograohic records for black americans and the latino population until 1972 and 1973 respectively
+11. We however discovered that there were no demograp  hic records for black americans and the latino population until 1972 and 1973 respectively
 12. And there were no records for Asians until the year 2000 although the available records date as far back as 1948
-13. And unemployment rates for the White demographic was available as soon as 1954
+13. And unemployment rates for the White demographic was available as early as 1954